 - Neighborhood Resource Centers

-Community Investment is a division of the Community Development Department and provides economic opportunities for small businesses within the Fayetteville city limits.
+Economic Development is a division of the Economic & Community Development Department and provides economic opportunities for small businesses within the Fayetteville city limits.
 It seeks to create positive community investment situations resulting in job opportunities for low to moderate income persons and expansion of the tax base.
 We provide loan and grant program information to stimulate economic growth in the City of Fayetteville.
 These programs include:

 - Business Assistance Loan Program